ofiscal/tax.co/config/vat/grouped/README.md

 For the few goods in which "vat, min" != "vat, max", it defines "vat" to be their average, whereas before "vat" was undefined.
-Also, of course, it has new columns like "prefix" or "pink tax" which were never contemplated for the earlier data set.
+Also, of course, it has new columns like "prefix" or "impuesto rosa" which were never contemplated for the earlier data set.
 The "prefix vat" rate is computed by averaging the "vat" column of all the goods with a given prefix.